FAQ's & Information

 Access to the Raptor Center and Outdoor Education Center

 Public access to the Glen Helen Raptor Center and Outdoor Education Center is limited.
-Visitors wishing to visit the Raptor Center may choose to enjoy a ~30 minute hike to the facility from the Corry Street Parking Lot, located at 405 Corry Street, or park at the Raptor Center.
-Please note that Raptor Center parking is limited to 20 minutes; parking is reserved for Raptor Center visitors only.
-Violaters may be towed at the owner's expense.
+Visitors wishing to visit the Raptor Center may choose to enjoy a brief hike to the facility from the Corry Street Parking Lot, located at 405 Corry Street, or park at the Raptor Center.
+Please note that Raptor Center parking is reserved for Raptor Center visitors only.
+Violators may be towed at the owner's expense.